September 15, 2025

 Some of the top business benefits include:

-• Lower transaction costs: ACH processing fees are usually $0.20 to $1.50 for each transaction.
-This is much cheaper than paper checks, which cost anywhere from $1 to $4 when accounting for check processing, materials, postage, and labor.
-For businesses making hundreds or thousands of payments a month, these savings add up.
+• Lower transaction costs: ACH processing fees are usually $0.20 to $1.50 per transaction.
+For businesses processing hundreds or thousands of monthly payments, these savings compound quickly.

-• Faster settlement compared to paper checks: Standard ACH payments process in 1–3 business days, compared to 5–7 for paper checks.
+• Faster settlement: Standard ACH payments process in 1–3 business days.
 And if you’re down to the wire and meet the eligibility criteria, same-day payments are possible.

-• Enhanced security and reduced fraud risk: ACH's digital process eliminates many of the fraud risks associated with paper checks.
+• Enhanced security: Using a digital process eliminates many of the ACH fraud risks associated with paper checks.
 According to the Association for Financial Professionals, 63% of organizations still experience check fraud.
 With digital authorization, encryption, and automated verification, the risk of tampering, forgery, and theft drops.

 • Automation and convenience for recurring payments: ACH supports automated recurring payments for utility bills, subscriptions, payroll, or loans.
 This reduces your administrative burden and the risk of late or missed payments.